 - In arriving early you’ll be able to find a great parking spot.
 When we arrived at 10:00 am parking lot A was already full.
 However, I recommend parking in Lot C.

 - If you eat at the zoo, there are lots of choices in the middle area and also food available near the exit or bottom of the zoo.
-We decided to start our excursion at the top of the zoo which brought us to the middle part of the zoo and the food court at lunch time.
+We decided to start our excursion at the top of the zoo which brought us to the middle part of the zoo and the food court at lunchtime.

-- There are many shady places in this zoo so you don’t have to worry about bringing babies, toddlers and senior citizen to the zoo.
+- There are many shady places in this zoo so you don’t have to worry about bringing babies, toddlers and senior citizens to the zoo.
 They can easily find a place to rest if they need to.

 - Be sure to have water bottles with you so you can drink anytime you’re thirsty.